dansmyers/IntroToCS/Labs/8-Sequences.md

 <br/>

 If you experiment, you'll observe that this version of the program stuggles with context, because it isn't actually keeping track of the user's requests or GPT's responses.
-Each interaction submits just one user input at a time, so there's no way for the model to make use of previous parts of the conversation.

-The first version of the program is **stateless**, because it doesn't maintain information that allows it to understand the current state of the conversation.
-To get interactive behavior, we need to keep track of the state of the conversation as it progresses.
+Each interaction is **stateless** and independent of every other interaction.
+Therefore, we need to keep track of the state of the conversation as it progresses.

 Here's the first version of this approach, which keeps all interactions in one big list named `history`.
 When it's time to submit a request, we join those individual messages into one huge string, which becomes the input to the chat request.
 ```